Prathamesh0903/Store-Rating/README.md

-# ProductRating Pro - Professional Product Rating Platform
+# StoreRating Pro - Professional Store Rating Platform

 A modern, full-stack web application that provides a comprehensive platform for store discovery, rating, and management.
-Built with professional UI/UX design, it features distinct roles for normal users, store owners, and system administrators, offering an enterprise-grade solution for product rating and review management.
+Built with professional UI/UX design, it features distinct roles for normal users, store owners, and system administrators, offering an enterprise-grade solution for store rating and review management.

 This project is built with a Node.js/Express backend, a React frontend with Material-UI, and a MySQL database.